But the more you can plan ahead, the better prepared you'll be for your new arrival.

 Once you know how much you’ll need, consider how you’ll cover the costs.
 Changes to your income and extra expenses can present a big financial challenge.

 Creating a budget can help you feel more prepared, so you have one less thing to worry about.

-As the due date approaches, you may find yourself doing less of your usual activities.
+As the due date approaches, you may find yourself doing fewer of your usual activities.
 If this frees up money, you could put it aside to cover some of the one-off or ongoing costs of having a baby.

-If you’re currently working, you can make the most of your full salary by putting aside money each month before your baby is born.
+If you’re working, you can make the most of your full salary by putting aside money each month before your baby is born.

 It’s also good to have an emergency fund – ideally 3 to 6 months’ worth of living expenses to cover unexpected costs, but anything you can put aside is a bonus.
 This is even more important when you have a family to take care of.